agilepartners-ai/AIJobSearchAgent/README.md

 This is not part of Hackathorn.
 It is for production release

-An AI-powered job search application built with React, TypeScript, and Vite that helps users find, apply to, and manage job applications efficiently.
+An AI-powered job search application built with Next.js, React, and TypeScript that helps users find, apply to, and manage job applications efficiently.

 ## 🚀 Features